Mastercard/flow/assert/assert-junit5/src/it/packaged-consumer/README.md

 all five final scope files; `artifacts.sha256` covers the follow-up archive.
 The printed provenance is intentional; the parent documentation stdout check's exact allowlist remains separate follow-up work, not a check passed here.

+### Ticket 18 source-cleanup oracle correction

+The original 5.10 parallel failure was a fixture circular wait, not evidence that native enumeration remained open: C waited for the original description source to close, while safe disposal now correctly waits for C's native terminal.
+An observation-only failing run saw live native-stream closure before C timed out and original-source cleanup afterwards.
+The correction observes those two streams separately through an outer public factory interceptor.
+It retains the real binding, overlap, outcome and UID oracles, requires original cleanup after C's native finish, and checks exactly one close of each stream.
+No timeout or production guard is relaxed.

+The red/full-class, red/exact-method and observation-only red runs, then the focused green and four-point matrix, are archived separately under `C:/Data/Code/flow-stop18-packaged-diagnosis/`.
+The archived matrix passed eight outer tests, 246 native starts and 238 body UID checks against identical installed ticket-18 artifacts across the two JUnit stacks.
+Those artifacts still contained the report claims subsequently removed by amendment 28; this historical matrix is not validation of the current combined source.
+The original failed evidence remains intact.

+### Current combined-source verification: 2026-09-16

+The reviewed ticket-18 source plus committed amendment 28 was installed locally after the 26-class Stop/lifecycle gate passed 522 cases (520 passed, two existing Windows skips, zero failures/errors).
+The unchanged verifier then passed all four
+points: each fresh XML has two tests and zero failures/errors/skips, with identical 25-file Flow artifact hashes.
+Serial/provider-free and optional JUnit6 helper class-load checks passed.
+The installed report JAR was checked to exclude the retired claim class, rather than reusing the older diagnosis build.

+Java 17.0.19, both test-skip flags and failure-ignore false; real 39 report assets.
+Adapter JAR SHA-256: `cb3d49b804232d189bc316e4fc0d023675bf96aa8132dfed4890b206568e5022`.
+Fresh logs, XML, hashes, class-load traces and the tested consumer source are under `C:/Data/Code/flow-stop18-commit-20260916/`.
+This resolves the specific stream-oracle failure, not the separate report-reuse failure, complete Stop/cancellation coverage, IDE/retained-reference acceptance or workload performance.

 ### Baseline public API references